 Ø Travel to the island after dark

 There are lots of things for the children to do, but primarily non-electronic!.
-There is a stereo, but no television.
-We don’t mind other people bringing these, just don’t expect them to be supplied!
+No music system ,no television.
+We don’t mind other people bringing these, just don’t expect them to be supplied.

 There are lots of games and puzzles, swimming masks and flippers, a badminton set, climbing, fort building, frog-spotting, crayfish baiting (use bacon!) and other old time honoured cottage pursuits.